collective/collective.listingviews/README.rst

 Your content will be displayed as an unordered list (<ul>) of definition terms (<dt>) and definition data (<dd>) for each field name and field value.
 This can be transformed using diazo and css to the style you need.

-The ListingView portlet allows you either to
+The ListingView portlet allows you list information about another item.
+It can work in one of two modes

-- select a specific collection, folder or content object,
+- absolute: you select a specific collection, folder or content object,
-- show the contents of the current parent folder or collection,
+- or relative: show the contents of the current parent folder or collection (e.g. ".."),
-- or it can show information about the current object.
+- or relative: it can show information about the current object.(e.g. ".")

 Like a collection portlet you can limit the list to just the top options and include read more link.
 Showing fields of a specific object, when combined with diazo to customise a content items default view to include additional metadata